testing-library/native-testing-library-docs/docs/intro.md

 ## This solution

-Native Testing Library (RNTL) is an implementation of the well-known Testing Library API that works for React Native.
+React Native Testing Library (RNTL) is an implementation of the well-known Testing Library API that works for React Native.
 The primary goal is to mimic the testing library API as closely as possible while still accounting for the differences in the platforms.
 Accomplishing this is no small feat because of the differences between the two platforms.
 Although most framework implementations like React